City Football Group acquire Belgian side Lommel SK

-Lommel SK have become the latest club to be acquired by the City Football Group (CFG).
+Lommel SK became the latest club to be acquired by the City Football Group (CFG).

 CFG, headed by Abu Dhabi United, was founded in 2014 after Sheikh Mansour took over Manchester City in 2008.